-Participants will dig deeper into Faith Tracks during the Great Lakes Gathering!
-Each activity-based Faith Track will be facilitated by a team of experienced mentors and provide an opportunity to connect faith and life around a specific topic of interest throughout the entire Great Lakes Gathering.
-Faith Track selections will be made on-site on the morning of February 8th, 2020 before morning worship.
+New to the Great Lakes Gathering in 2020 are Faith Tracks!
+Each learning and activity-based Faith Track will be facilitated by a team of experienced mentors and provide an opportunity to connect faith and life around a specific topic of interest throughout the entire Great Lakes Gathering.
+Each participant will have the opportunity to select their Faith Track.
+Once selected, a participant is locked in to the Faith Track topic they chose for the entire event.
+If multiple topics interest participants, it’s likely that other Faith Tracks will be available at future Great Lakes Gathering events, although we do reserve the right to add new topics and take away old ones.
+Faith Track selections for the 2020 Great Lakes Gathering will be made on-site the morning of February 8th, 2020 before morning worship.
 There will be limited space in each faith track, so have your high school students review the list below prior to the event and have a back-up in mind in case their first choice fills quickly.

 Young adult participants and adult leaders will also have an opportunity to engage in intentional learning through a faith track addressing relevant topics to each group.